Govind2412/Govind2412/README.md

 ### 🌟 Featured Projects

 - **[AI-Driven Online Exam Proctoring System](https://github.com/YOUR-USERNAME/REPO-NAME)**
-  A real-time, multimodal proctoring system that combines computer vision and audio-based detection to monitor online exams.
-Uses YOLO and OpenCV to flag multiple persons and unauthorized objects, and Silero VAD to catch unusual sounds and movement — with SQL/MySQL powering the logging and analysis behind it.
+  A real-time AI monitoring system that uses trained ML models to flag multiple persons, unauthorized objects, and unusual sounds or movement during online exams.
+SQL/MySQL powers the logging and analysis layer behind it, turning raw model outputs into structured exam-monitoring data.
-  `Python` `YOLO` `OpenCV` `MySQL` `Silero VAD`
+  `Python` `Machine Learning` `MySQL`

 - **[Sentiment Analysis in Movie Reviews](https://github.com/YOUR-USERNAME/REPO-NAME)**
   A sequence-based NLP model built using tokenization and embedding techniques to classify IMDB movie reviews as positive or negative — reaching 90% accuracy and outperforming traditional ML baselines.
 Deployed on AWS EC2 so it can serve real-time predictions through a hosted application.